AdobeDocs/campaign.en/help/v8/start/capability-matrix.md

 Campaign users do not need to be database experts: there is no longer any need for complex database maintenance operations or complex table indexing.

+## Reporting

+ Note that Adobe Campaign reports are optimized and offer better scale capabilities than Campaign Classic v7.
+Existing limitations on Cubes do not apply.

 ## Unavailable features{#gs-unavailable-features}

 Please note that some capabilities are not available in this first version, such as: